Using your core is key for all types of movement and core strength will help your balance as well.

 #5 Shoulder Fly

-Any exercise that makes you aware of the height of your shoulders is a good one in my book.
-If you get your photos back from comp and your shoulders are up to your ears, try some shoulder flys:
+Any exercise that gets you aware of the height of your shoulders is a good one in my book.
+If get your photos back from comp and your shoulders are up to your ears, try some shoulder flys.

 - Raise both your arms up and away from the sides of your body with your palms facing down.